 - Honeywell v.
 Minolta, Civil Nos.
 87-4847, 88-1623 (N.D.
 N. J. 1992), jury instructions at 69.

 Calculating the lost profit of a business is the most common assignment for which Thomas Neches & Company LLP is retained, whether for plaintiff or defendant.
-This typically involves projecting what a company’s historical and future revenues and expenses would have been absent the alleged wrongful acts of defendant, and comparing this to what company’s revenues and expenses actually were and currently are expected to be.
-A key element of this analysis is investigating factors, other than defendant’s acts, that may have affected the company’s financial results.
+This typically involves projecting what a company’s historical and future revenues and expenses would have been absent the alleged wrongful acts of the defendant, and comparing this to what company’s revenues and expenses actually were and currently are expected to be.
+A key element of this analysis is investigating factors, other than the defendant’s acts, that may have affected the company’s financial results.

 Lost profit calculations prepared by a CPA expert witness do not help unless they are clearly and persuasively explained to a judge and jury.
-An attorney making a case needs a CPA expert witness every step of the way to handle the research, calculation and explanation of lost profit.
+An attorney making a case needs a CPA expert witness every step of the way to handle the research, calculation, and explanation of lost profit.

 Wage and Hour Class Actions